 Carrying of Dangerous Weapons

-Weapons other than guns are highly restricted.
+Weapons other than guns are also highly restricted.
 Sec.
 53-206 prohibits the carrying of dangerous weapons on the person.
 Such weapons include switchblades, long knives, brass knuckles, blackjacks and numerous other instruments within the statute’s broad language.
 Sec.
 29-38 further prohibits the possession of such weapons in motor vehicles.
 Similar to the firearms laws, there are exceptions in the statutes.

 For more information on Connecticut weapons laws, watch our videos.